University of Worcester

 - All halls of residence benefit from free Internet access, gym membership and contents insurance, and no extra charges for gas, electricity and water; 24-hour security and emergency maintenance; welfare support, and an accommodation team who provide advice, help and support throughout a student's time at university.

 - Tenancies run for a standard term of 39 weeks, although the university will accommodate students for longer if their course demands.

 The costs above are for the academic year 2019/20

 - A beautiful, cathedral city in the heart of the English countryside, Worcester offers a unique combination of small-town charm and big-city sophistication.

 - Renowned for its captivating history and colourful culture, the compact city centre is brimming with riverside cafés and bars, stylish shops, museums, theatres, and plenty of live cultural events.

-- The pedestrianised city centre includes high-street brands, designer labels and independent boutiques, vintage stores, and second-hand shops, part of which has just undergone a major revamp bringing more big names to the city.
+- The pedestrianised city centre features high-street brands, designer labels and independent boutiques, vintage stores, and second-hand shops.

 - Sport includes a number of highly successful professional clubs, including the Worcester Warriors rugby club, Worcestershire County Cricket Club and the university's Worcester Wolves Basketball Club and Severn Stars netball.

 - Amid the city-centre hustle and bustle are dozens of beautiful parks, peaceful gardens, and riverside locations perfect for walking, cycling, picnics, and even horse riding.
 Beyond the city lies the spectacular Worcestershire landscape – including the Wye Valley to the west and the Cotswold hills to the south.

 - The university's campuses and facilities are centrally located in Worcester, within a 20-minute walk of each other and the nearby city centre.
 Travelling around the city is easy, whether by foot, bus or bicycle.